 The OSCM division also encourages submissions from PhD students.
 Papers with a PhD student as the first or sole author should be clearly identified at the time of submission.
-We also encourage papers that are earlier in development that would benefit from collegial discussion.
+We also encourage papers that are earlier in development that would benefit from collegial discussion and constructive feedback.

 Division Awards: The OSCM division honors the following papers:

-Chan Hahn Best Paper Award: All submitted and accepted papers are automatically entered into the competition.
-The Finalists are selected before the conference, and the award is announced and handed at the conference.
+Chan Hahn Best Paper Award: All accepted papers are automatically entered into the competition.
+The finalists are selected before the conference, and the award is announced and handed out at the conference.

-Best Student Paper Award: One of the papers authored and submitted by doctoral students will also be awarded for the Best Student Paper Award.
-To be To be considered for this award a paper must be identified as a “student authored” paper at the time of submission.
+Best Student Paper Award: An accepted paper authored by doctoral students will also be recognized with the Best Student Paper Award.
+To be considered, the paper must be identified as a “student authored” paper at the time of submission.

 Submission Process: All submissions must be made through the AOM submission system website.
-The submission system will open on Tuesday November 27, 2018.
-The submission deadline is January 15, 2019 at 5:00 PM ET (NY Time) (but earlier submissions are encouraged).
+The submission system is targeted to open on Tuesday, December 3, 2019.
+The submission deadline is Tuesday, January 14, 2020 at 5:00 PM ET (NY Time) (but earlier submissions are encouraged).

 Please carefully review all the submission guidelines and formatting instructions before submitting.
 If any of the guidelines or formatting instructions are not met, the submission cannot be reviewed.
-Please, note that there is limited space on the scholarly program; therefore, not all submissions will be accepted.
+Please note that there is limited space on the scholarly program; therefore, not all submissions will be accepted.
 All submissions will nevertheless make an important contribution to the OSCM division, as the number of submissions impacts future allocation of time on the program.
-If your paper is accepted, you are committing to attend the scholarly program in Boston, Aug 11 (Sunday) through Aug 13 (Tuesday), 2019.
+If your paper is accepted, you are committing to attend the scholarly program in Vancouver, August 9 (Sunday) through August 11 (Tuesday), 2020.

 Please sign up to review for OSCM!